Far East Air Force (Royal Air Force): Postwar occupation duties

+Instead of the end to operations that a great many of the conscripts had naively thought would occur, if anything, operations in some parts of the forces increased in tempo.
+South-East Asia Command had been increased in size from the day after the surrender, taking in south French Indo-China, and much of the Dutch East Indies.
+The command was now half as big again in area as it had been during the war.

 In 1946, ACSEA was renamed RAF Air Command Far East, and finally Far East Air Force in June 1949.
 The tri-service headquarters remained in place after the war over to coordinate re-occupation of territory within the bounds of the command that had not yet been liberated from the Japanese.
 That included parts of Burma; the other British colonies of Singapore, Malaya, British North Borneo and Brunei; the independent nation of Siam, the French colony of French Indo-China up to the 16th parallel, and most of the Dutch colony of the Dutch East Indies.
 After the completion of the re-occupation duties, SEAC was disestablished in November 1946.

 However, the benefits of a supreme commander were not forgotten, and a tri-service headquarters was revived in 1962, when the Far East Command was formed.
 The Far East Command was also disestablished in 1971.